-Overall, the trends in the energy outlook in the 2024 APO are consistent with previous outlooks.
-The surplus baseload generation (SBG) is no longer an issue in 2024 APO.
+Overall, the trends in the energy outlook in the 2025 APO are consistent with previous outlooks.
+Surplus baseload generation (SBG) is not an issue in 2025 APO.
 The growth in demand in the longer term increases capacity and energy requirements.
 Nuclear generation continues to be a major source of generation in Ontario.
-Energy from non-hydroelectric renewables has not changed materially while hydroelectric production is expected to be lower marginally due to lowered OPG hydroelectric production in line with OPG 2023 Business Plan energy forecast.
+Energy from non-hydroelectric renewables has not changed materially while hydroelectric production is expected to be lower marginally due to lowered OPG hydroelectric production, in line with OPG 2023 Business Plan energy forecast.
 The extent to which existing resources remain in the market will dictate whether the need for future supply is primarily capacity or energy driven.